Kelsey Graham by Kelsey Graham

 To better support clients in creating their own personal goals, utilize motivational interviewing (MI).

-Psychologists William R Miller and Stephen Rollnick developed MI as a client-centered counseling style to encourage healthy behavior change.
+Psychologists William R. Miller and Stephen Rollnick developed MI as a client-centered coaching style to encourage healthy behavior change.
 First used in treating those with alcoholism, MI is characterized by its non-directive, collaborative and exploratory approach.

 According to the self-determination theory of human motivation, individuals are compelled to engage in behaviors when they have high feelings of competency, autonomy and relatedness to others.
 MI supports this by putting clients in control of their own behavior change.